Jackw9829/CyberLearnHub/README.md

 ## 📄 License

-This project is developed for academic purposes as part of the CT050-3-2-WAPP module at APU.
+This project is developed for academic purposes as part of the Web Applications module at APU.
 Not intended for production use.